 Make sure that the person or group you hire demonstrates authentic curiosity about you and your church.
 Their curiosity will increase their understanding, grow your trust, and lay the groundwork for an exciting church revitalization.
 It will position your church to break through barriers and maximize your impact.

-Find yourself uncertain how to move forward?
+Find yourself uncertain about how to move forward?
 Contact us with any questions you have and we’ll be happy to help.
-If you don’t think we are a good fit for you, we’ll even point you towards others in the space that we trust.
+If you don’t think we are a good fit for you, we can point you towards others in the space that we trust.
 After all, we are all on Team Jesus.